Mötley Crüe: 1983–1991: International fame and addiction struggles

 After finding sobriety, Mötley Crüe reached its peak popularity with the release of their fifth album, the Bob Rock-produced Dr. Feelgood, on September 1, 1989.
 Rock and the band recorded the album in Vancouver, with the band members recording their parts separately for the first time to reduce infighting and to focus on individual performance.
-Aerosmith lead singer Steven Tyler, who was recording the album Pump at the same studio, provided backing vocals.
+Aerosmith lead singer Steven Tyler, who was recording their Pump album at the same studio, provided backing vocals.
 On October 14 of that year, it became a No. 1 album and stayed on the charts for 114 weeks after its release.
 The band members each stated in interviews that, due in no small part to their collective push for sobriety, Dr. Feelgood was their most solid album musically to that point.
-The title track and "Kickstart My Heart" were both nominated for Grammys in the Best Hard Rock Category in 1990 and 1991, respectively, but lost both years to songs by Living Colour.
+The title track and "Kickstart My Heart" were both nominated for Grammys in the Best Hard Rock category in 1990 and 1991, respectively, but lost both years to songs by Living Colour.
 The band did find some success at the American Music Awards, as Dr. Feelgood was nominated twice for Favorite Hard Rock/Metal Award, losing once to Guns N' Roses' Appetite for Destruction, but winning the following year, beating out Aerosmith's Pump and Poison's Flesh & Blood.
 Mötley Crüe was nominated twice for Favorite Hard Rock/Metal Artist.

 In 1989, McGhee was fired after the band alleged he had broken several promises that he made in relation to the Moscow Music Peace Festival, including giving his other band, Bon Jovi, advantages in terms of slot placement.
 Thaler then assumed the role of sole band manager.
 Mötley Crüe spent the fall of 1989 and most of 1990 on a massive world tour, the band's biggest to that point.
 It was a major financial success but left the band feeling burnt out.
 In April 1990, Lee suffered a concussion during a mishap involving a rappelling drum kit stunt during a live concert in New Haven, Connecticut.
 On October 1, 1991, the band's first compilation album, Decade of Decadence 81–91, was released.
 It peaked at No. 2 on the Billboard 200 album chart.
 It was reportedly designed as "just something for the fans" while the band worked on the next "all new" album.